zimmski/tavor/README.md

 	Executes a given command for every generation.
 The validation of the data can be done via the executable and by using additional `--exec-\*` reduce command options.
 At least one `--exec-\*` matcher must be used to validate the reduced generations.

-	For example the following command will execute a binary called `validate` with the default exec settings which feed the generation via STDIN to the started process.
+	For example the following command will execute a binary called `validate` with the default exec settings which feeds the generation via STDIN to the started process.
 The `--exec-exact-exit-code` reduce command option is used to validate that the exit code of the original data matches the exit codes of reduce generations.

 	```bash
 	tavor --format-file file.tavor reduce --input-file file.input --exec validate --exec-exact-exit-code